tharik99/Air_Quality_Trend_Analysis/README.md

 # Air_Quality_Trend_Analysis
-Analysis of trends in air quality across London city based on data collected at 36 air monitoring sites located in London from 01/01/2022 to 31/12/2023.
+This project performs an exploratory data analysis (EDA) of air quality across London city using data from 36 air monitoring stations.
+The study examines spatial, temporal, and seasonal patterns of key air pollutants from January 2022 to December 2023.
+The objective is to understand how pollutant levels vary by location, month, and time of day, and to identify relationships between different pollutants.